The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: Theoretical Background

 Chemistry investigates the myriad of ways molecules may interact.
 With the advent of quantum mechanics, it became possible to explain these interactions in terms of those between the electrons and nuclei that make up molecules.
 Unfortunately, this leaves us with a large number of variables to consider if we want to describe everything that takes place in a chemist's flask.
 To make the problem easier to solve, several further assumptions are made beyond the axioms of quantum mechanics and special relativity needed to describe chemical systems.
 To start with, akin to usual practice in thermodynamics, we may divide the universe into a system and its environment.
 The system is simply the part of the world we are interested in, and, for chemical purposes, this might be a number of atoms and molecules.
 As a first approximation, we will consider only particles in the system and neglect interactions with the environment.
 We will further neglect relativistic effects and the time dependence of the states of the system.
 Within the Born-Oppenheimer approximation, the nuclear and electronic variables are separated and the electronic problem is solved for fixed nuclear coordinates.
 The electronic Hamiltonian then takes the form

-where the indices $i,j$ denote electrons and $A,B$ nuclei, $\mathbf{r}_i$ is the position of an electron and $\mathbf{R}_A$ is that of a nucleus, $Z_A$ is its charge number.
+where the indices $i,j$ denote electrons and $A,B$ nuclei, $\mathbf{r}_i$ is the position of an electron and $\mathbf{R}_A$ is that of a nucleus, $Z_A$ is its charge number. $N$ and $M$ are the number of electrons and nuclei, respectively.
 The terms in the order they appear are the kinetic energy of the electrons, the potential energy of nuclear-nuclear, nuclear-electron and electron-electron interactions.

 Although the approximations so far simplify the problem considerably, the resulting quantum mechanical problem remains intractable.
 In the next step, the variables describing individual electrons are also separated.
-To fulfil the condition of antisymmetry required by the exclusion principle, an approximate many-electron wavefunction is constructed as the antisymmetrized product of functions describing a single electron
+To fulfill the condition of antisymmetry required by the exclusion principle, an approximate many-electron wavefunction is constructed as the antisymmetrized product of functions describing a single electron

 The function $\Phi$ is called the Slater determinant and the one-electron functions $\phi_p$ are the spin orbitals.\cite{csizmadia1991some,mayer2003simple,szabo2012modern} Since the latter are orthonormal, the norm of $\Phi$ is also $1$.
 The energy of the system can then be obtained as the expectation value of of the Hamiltonian with respect to the Slater determinant,